DAILY COVID-19 UPDATE: Friday, October 23, 2020

 NCH also wants to remind the public that if you are sick, please feel confident you can safely come to any of our facilities.
 Don’t wait.
 We don’t want patients to experience an unnecessary personal health crisis.
 To date, and after thousands of COVID-positive patient interactions by staff and over 20,000 tests administered, only 1 employee has ever tested positive from workplace exposure, and that employee fully recovered and returned to work months ago.
 Most notably, however, is the fact that there has been 0 patient to patient COVID-19 exposures at NCH, all because of our diligent processes to keep our team and our patients safe throughout the pandemic.

-NCH has sent a total of 22,664 specimens for testing and our COVID-19 positivity rate stands at 14.3%
+NCH has sent a total of 34,069 specimens for testing and our COVID-19 positivity rate stands at 11.05%, but as we continue to see a decline in hospitalizations, the positivity rate for the last 7 days at NCH stands at 3.77%.

-NCH is currently treating 77 patients who have tested positive for COVID-19.
-That number represents 3 less than we were treating at this time yesterday.
+NCH is currently treating 17 patients who have tested positive for COVID-19.
+That is the same number as we were treating as of our update yesterday.

-NCH has 0 employees quarantined due to workplace exposure.
+NCH has 0 employee quarantined due to workplace exposure.

 Watch NCH CEO Paul Hiltz's Message to the Community